The Joshua Tree Tour: Filming for Rattle and Hum documentary

-The band filmed and recorded various shows from the tour for the documentary and album Rattle and Hum.
-The band filmed the black-and-white footage at Denver's McNichols Sports Arena on 7 and 8 November 1987.
+The band filmed and recorded various shows from the tour for the documentary and album Rattle and Hum, directed by Phil Joanou.
+The band filmed the black-and-white footage at Denver's McNichols Sports Arena on 7 and 8 November.
 They chose the city following the success of their Live at Red Rocks: Under a Blood Red Sky video, which was filmed at Red Rocks Amphitheatre in 1983.
-"We thought lightning might strike twice", said guitarist The Edge.
+"We thought lightning might strike twice", said the Edge.
 Seven songs from the second show were used in the film, none from the first.
 Hours before the second Denver show, an IRA bomb killed eleven people at a Remembrance Day ceremony in the Northern Irish town of Enniskillen (see Remembrance Day Bombing).
 Bono addressed the event angrily during the band's performance of Sunday Bloody Sunday, which was included in the film.
 Bono's reference to the number of people killed in the incident was later edited for the film to reflect the actual number.

-The band also gave a brief, free performance in San Francisco, California three days later on 11 November 1987, billed as the "Save the Yuppies" concert, from which the performance of "All Along the Watchtower" was taken for the film and album.
+The band also gave a brief, free performance in San Francisco, California three days later on 11 November, billed as the "Save the Yuppies" concert, from which the performance of "All Along the Watchtower" was taken for the film and album.
 During the performance of "Sunday Bloody Sunday", Bono observed a fan holding a sign with the letters "SF" and "U2" on it.
 Believing the "SF" in the sign to refer to Sinn Féin, Bono reacted angrily to the fan and the sign, apparently not realizing that the "SF" more likely stood for San Francisco.
 Also during the performance, Bono spray painted "Stop the Traffic, Rock and Roll" on the Vaillancourt Fountain in Justin Herman Plaza, which was captured in the film.
 The act angered some, including then-mayor Dianne Feinstein.

 At least part of the band's second concert in Fort Worth, Texas was filmed and featured in the film, as the band performed an early version of the then-unreleased song "When Love Comes to Town" with blues performer B.B.
 King.
 The band would go on to tour with King on their Lovetown Tour two years later.

-Colour outdoor concert footage was taken from the band's Tempe, Arizona shows on 19 December 1987 and 20 December 1987.
+Colour outdoor concert footage was taken from the band's Tempe, Arizona shows on 19 and 20 December.
 The initial plan was that the colour outdoor footage would have been taken during 2 shows in Buenos Aires, but during the tour planning this became impossible due to heavy costs to transport all the equipment.
 The shows were the final two of the tour, having been held in the same city in which the tour opened.